swaminathanj/DSA/Graph.md

 ## 3. Print the adjacency list

 Let's check if the adjacency list was rightly created by adding a print method to print the adjacency list of each node.
 Note that the call to print method of Graph delegates the printing of the adjacency list to the respective nodes.
+The driver invokes the print method of Graph to print the

 ``` java
 // GraphNode